Deploy the Management Center Virtual on Azure

 Standard_D4_v2: 8 vCPUs, 28 GB

-Resizing Instances
+Resizing VM

-Because the upgrade path from any earlier version of management center virtual (6.2.x, 6.3.x, 6.4.x, and 6.5.x) to Version 6.6.0 includes the 28 GB RAM memory check, if you are using the Standard_D3_v2, you need to resize your instance type to Standard_D4_v2 (see Table 1).
+Because the upgrade path from any earlier version of management center virtual (6.2.x, 6.3.x, 6.4.x, and 6.5.x) to Version 6.6.0 includes the 28 GB RAM memory check, if you are using the Standard_D3_v2, you need to resize your VM to Standard_D4_v2 (see Table 1).

-You can use the Azure portal or PowerShell to resize your instance.
+You can use the Azure portal or PowerShell to resize your VM.
 If the virtual machine is currently running, changing its size will cause it to be restarted.
 Stopping the virtual machine may reveal additional sizes.

 Prerequisites